 I’m not against mortgages.
 We willing signed up for one.
 But I do think we need to stop labeling any debt as good and just call it what it is, an obligation to pay for something we don’t yet own.

-The truth is we were celebrating with all our friends because we signed a document (ok…lots of documents) saying we promised to pay a certain amount of money to the bank every month for the privilege to live in our house.
-That means it wasn’t actually our house.
+The truth is we had all our friends over to celebrate our signing of a document (ok…lots of documents) saying we promised to pay a certain amount of money to the bank every month for the privilege to live in our house.

 In a very real sense, we were celebrating the bank allowing us to live in their house.
 They fronted almost all the money, not us.
 And they had full legal rights to take the home away from us if we didn’t make those monthly payments.
 When someone has the right to take something away from us, that doesn’t sound like ownership.
 It sounds like debt.

 What we did know is that our house was really owned by the bank, and that meant that if something bad were to happen to us, we were still on the hook to pay the money we promised to pay.
-Every.
-Single.
-Month.